How Long Does a Car Battery Last?

 The implication is that if you drive more gently, your battery will live longer than it otherwise would.
 But is this true?

-I wrote a small program to simulate driving styles to test this idea out.
+I wrote a small program to simulate driving styles to test this idea.
 It keeps track of how many times you start up the engine, how many times you drive your car each month, and how long each trip takes.

 Then, it uses these numbers to estimate how much strain you put on your battery by going in that way.